 Samsung Ultra-Slim External CD DVD±R/RW

-With 2.5GB of internal storage spread between a WD Black HDD and a Samsung 850 EVO SSD, you shouldn’t run short on space anytime soon.
-Definitely install your operating system to the SSD, as well as any games you plan on playing regularly, everything else can go on your HDD without problem.
+Storage: With 1.5GB of internal storage spread between 1TB WD Black HDD and a 500GB Samsung 850 EVO SSD, you shouldn’t run short on space anytime soon.
+Definitely install your operating system to the SSD, as well as any games you plan on playing regularly, everything else can go on your HDD without a problem.
+The NVMe SSD in the potential upgrades section would work as an amazing upgrade to the 850 EVO, or you could run them both - it's entirely your call!

 When it comes down to which operating system you’re going to use, Windows is always going to give you the best results in regards to overall compatibility.
 But, with that said, Linux-based operating systems are generally more secure.